 Serving Suggestions

-This indulgent side dish pairs well with meat or seafood, especially steak.
+This indulgent side dish pairs well with meat, chicken, or seafood.
+It goes especially well with steak.
 I often serve it with one of the following:

 Storing and Using the Leftovers

-You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
+You can keep the leftovers in an airtight container in the fridge for up to four days.
 Give them a good stir before reheating and serving them, and reheat them gently in the microwave, covered, at 50% power.
-You can also reheat them on the stove on low heat or in a 250°F oven.
+You can also reheat them on the stove on low heat or in a 350°F oven.

-Sometimes, I use the leftovers for brunch.
-I place them in a small greased baking dish, break two eggs on top, add red pepper flakes, and bake in a 400°F oven until the egg whites are set, for about 15 minutes:
+Sometimes, as shown in the photo below, I use the leftovers for brunch.
+I place them in a small greased baking dish, break two eggs on top, add red pepper flakes, and bake the dish in a 400°F oven until the egg whites are set, for about 15 minutes.

 Recipe Card